daveverweg/gauges-in-cosmological-backreaction/README.md

-# gauge-theory-regarding-cosmological-backreaction
+# gauge-theory-and-cosmological-backreaction
-Gauge theory regarding Cosmological Backreaction
+Relativistic gauge theory and the cosmological backreaction